Farzadin/odin-webpage/README.md

 # webbarg
-For this project I’ll be creating an entire webpage With only using html and css.
+For this project I’ll be creating an entire webpage by only using html and css.